debuxed/umac/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-A copy of this license is provided in the SUMAC GitHub repository, in the root directory, under the filename "LICENSE".
+A copy of this license is provided in the UMAC GitHub repository, in the root directory, under the filename "LICENSE".